Test the Setup of the Remote Support and ServiceNow Integration

 - Ensure the OAuth Client ID field is correct.

 - Ensure the OAuth Client Secret field is correct.
-You will need to generate and copy a new client secret in Remote Support /login, save the API configuration, then paste the new value in the OAuth Client Secret field in ServiceNow.
+You must generate and copy a new client secret in Remote Support /login, save the API configuration, and then paste the new value in the OAuth Client Secret field in ServiceNow.

-Ultimately, there may be something blocking somewhere between ServiceNow and Remote Support, like a firewall or network rule.
-It this is the case, we recommend you ask your network team to help identify the problem.
+Ultimately, there might be something blocking network traffic somewhere between ServiceNow and Remote Support, like a firewall or network rule.
+If you suspect this is the case, we recommend you ask your network team to help identify the problem.

 Test Session Key Generation